RajmaChaawal/Frontend-Engineering/README.md

 - /Classwork! → Code and examples explored in class sessions
 - /Experiments! → Sandbox projects & fun prototypes
 - /JavaScript-main → Core JavaScript practice and sink-in work
 - /Projects! → Larger scale frontend builds bringing it all together
+- /UI Comps - For regular practice of UI designing and structuring using HTML CSS!
 - README.md → This file